GoogleChrome/chrome-app-codelab/lab2_basic/README.md

 ## Create your first Chrome app

+There are three core pieces to any Chrome app: The manifest, that descibes meta-information about your applicaiton - name, description, version number and how to launch your app; The background script - which sets up how your application responds to system events such as: the user installing your app, the user launching your app and the system suspending your app; and finally the view (which is optional, but you normally need to show the user something)

+Lets look at each of these components at there simplest level.

 1. In an empty directory (let's call it &lt;myappdir&gt;), create three files:
     * Manifest: manifest.json